-Baseline monitoring involves determining the worker's bioassay status at the start of employment or potential exposure, and obtaining appropriate baseline measurements.
-Internal dosimetry programs that must of necessity be based on air sampling have no analog for baseline bioassay monitoring.
+Baseline monitoring involves determining appropriate baseline values for the worker at the start of employment or potential exposure.
+Internal dosimetry programs that must, out of necessity, be based on air sampling have no analog for baseline bioassay monitoring.

 The concept of establishing a baseline does not necessarily mean that baseline bioassay measurements be obtained.
 Administrative review of the worker's history can lead to the conclusion that baseline measurements are not needed because the expected results are readily predictable (e.g., no detectable activity).
 Such a review can constitute acceptable baseline monitoring.